In life, we can hold on to a lot of anger and resentment.

 - Immune response

-Forgiveness provides us with “a powerful path to reduce our suffering and bring greater dignity and harmony to our life,” writes Shapiro.
+Forgiveness provides us with “a powerful path to reduce our suffering and bring greater dignity and harmony to our life,” writes Shapiro (2020).

 Tools for Forgiveness

-Forgiveness is most successful when you know how you feel, you know what was wrong about what happened, and you can share your experiences with a couple of trusted people (Luskin, 2003).
+Forgiveness is most successful when you know how you feel and what was wrong about what happened, and you can share your experiences with a couple of trusted people (Luskin, 2003).

 To begin forgiveness, you need to take responsibility for how you feel.
 That is not to say that you must like what has happened, and it is certainly not the case that what took place was your fault.